wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Bug fix: avoiding inclusion of DataTables CSS in global admin because of style conflicts & efficiency

 = 1.6.1 =
 * Bug fix in CSV Exports where Submitted time format had a comma in it, the comma was being interpreted as a field delimiter.